In 2005, I'd just moved my possessions across the country to a Bed-Stuy brownstone.

 The two of us had shared a history of diverse recording environments.
-We'd tracked anywhere between the boiler room basement of a bar to fancy-pants studios that served analog espressos — a tightrope span we'd enjoyed traversing together.
+We'd tracked anywhere between the boiler room basement of a bar to fancy-pants studios that served analog espressos.

-My home recordings were sketched out with my usual angles, but, from previous experiences, I knew JD could refine my scrawl with his refreshing approaches to sound.
+My new home recordings were sketched out with my usual angles.
 We salvaged some of the rough drafts at my place, took other bones to rebuild at an industrious art room in a former pencil factory & finished mixing at an actual recording studio.

 the flattop that I didn't buy when I was too lucid, then went back & told the store owner what I'd had a dream about (the guitar) & he bought it (the story) so he gave me a better price because that's what happened in the dream & also because who knows which is real, really, & I bought it (the guitar) & used it until the last song on the last night of a tour that lasted too long when it fell from its guitar stand (or maybe leaped because it had also had enough of me) & the neck broke just below the head, but my buddy Heywood knew a guy who could do me a solid & fix the guitar (but do nothing of the like for other problems concerning things in life that'll impartially take your head off) & when I got the guitar back it sounded as formidable as before & looked even better with the battle scar because it was like a tattoo of survival (which some of mine are too, but some also remind me of failures that will remain failures although, like the Kalamazoo, I'm still here to see them — except the one on my back which I never see but which is also okay because it's unfinished — only outlined, but not filled-in — unlike the story it's about of which the details remain conveniently elusive so I can loosely go on too, for now) outliving myself to sing by a bedside table, grateful that any of us made it back from where some don't, to offer this recent rendition of Kingdom (bedside table version)!: